zachgse/embedding-generator/README.md

 # Embedded Value Generator

-A lightweight embedding generator built with Next.js and the `all-MiniLM-L6-v2` transformer model using Hugging Face Transformers.js.
+A lightweight embedding generator built with Next.js and the `gemini-embedding-2` model using Google Gemini.

 This application converts text into vector embeddings for AI-powered applications such as:
 - RAG (Retrieval-Augmented Generation)